 1. Each set of two languages shares a considerable number of semantic parallels (shared transferred meanings).
-For example English will which, like Chinese P, is used in the sense of "to want, to wish" and also as an auxiliary verb, expressing future; French ca va, German es geht and Chinese T, meaning "to go" and also used in the sense of "that does" or "that will do"; Latin noli, "don't," a contraction of non voli, meaning "not want," and Chinese T, meaning "not want" and "don't"; etc., etc.
+For example English will which, like Chinese 4, is used in the sense of "to want, to wish" and also as an auxiliary verb, expressing future; French ca va, German es geht and Chinese 4, meaning "to go" and also used in the sense of "that does" or "that will do"; Latin noli, "don't," a contraction of non voli, meaning "not want," and Chinese 4, meaning "not want" and "don't"; etc., etc.

 2. In an extremely large number of cases a literal translation, though resulting in an unaccustomed output form, is still perfectly intelligible either in the narrower or in the wider context.
-For example, in playing Chinese chess, a player may say ; $\frac{1}{4}$, $\frac{1}{4}$, $\frac{1}{4}$, $\frac{1}{4}$, $\frac{1}{4}$, $\frac{1}{4}$, which even in its literal translation, "I eat your elephant" (I take your elephant; the elephant is something like the bishop in Western chess), is perfectly intelligible to the English reader.
+For example, in playing Chinese chess, a player may say; 3, 3, 4, 4, 4, 4, which even in its literal translation, "I eat your elephant" (I take your elephant; the elephant is something like the bishop in Western chess), is perfectly intelligible to the English reader.
 We are in very many cases able to create artificial one-to-one correlations by selecting from the available output alternatives one which, though it may be customary or "good" only for certain context, is still intelligible in others.
-For example, Chinese $\frac{1}{4}$, "to create, make, do, act, etc.", is also used in contexts where the English translator usually prefers to render it by forms of the verb "to be."
-If we translate "make" also in these contexts, the result will often be horrible for the English hearer or reader, but it will still be intelligible.
-Thus "he is a teacher, student, father, son, etc., etc." would appear in the English translation as "he make teacher, student, father, son, etc.", which in its context, for example in answer to questions meaning something like "what is his profession, position, what is he doing? etc." or when discussing somebody's duties in relation to his position, will be perfectly intelligible.
-A speaker of standard English does not need to learn pidgin English in order to understand what "this master makee teacher" (this gentleman is a teacher) means.
+For example, Chinese 4, "to create, make, do,"

-7 Shortly after distributing my report on the conference I completely solved this problem of the mechanical dissection and identification of all predictable and unpredictable compounds.
+Shortly after distributing my report on the conference I completely solved this problem of the mechanical dissection and identification of all predictable and unpredictable compounds.
 A detailed description of this solution, first reported in my SIMT Nos.
 6 & 7 (mimeographed) will be included in the forthcoming volume mentioned in footnote 3.